-If you are a non-EU citizen who wants to retire in Portugal, you have to apply for a visa.
-This includes UK citizens since the ratification of BREXIT.
+If you are a non-EU citizen who wants to retire in Portugal, you must apply for a visa.
+This includes US citizens and UK citizens (after BREXIT. )

 Two visa options are most commonly used for retirement in Portugal.

-An applicant’s source of income can be from pensions, trust fund distributions, share dividends, and other regular investment income.
-The income must be stable and continuous during the validity of the residence visa.
+The income can be from pension income, trust fund distributions, share dividends, rental income, and other regular investment income.

-To apply for the D7 visa, you have to submit your application to the Portuguese embassy in your country.
-You will receive a four-month temporary residence permit along with an appointment date with the SEF.
+To apply for the D7 visa, you must submit your application to the Portuguese embassy in your country.
+You will receive a four-month temporary residence permit and an appointment date with the official immigration service office (SEF.)